 In terms of features offered by each platform, Discord is, quite simply, better than Skype in every way.
-While Skype provides direct messaging services and voice calls, they don’t have the type of “voice chatroom” functionality that Discord, Ventrilo, TeamSpeak, and other old-school gaming platforms are known for.
-This makes it lose big points for us because if you want to talk to someone, you need to call them directly.
-You can’t just drop into an active chatroom as you can with Discord.
+While Skype provides direct messaging services and voice calls, it doesn’t have the type of “voice chatroom” functionality that Discord, Ventrilo, TeamSpeak, and other old-school gaming platforms have.

 That being said, Skype’s video-chatting functionality was superior to Discord’s for a long time.
 Since Skype started primarily as a video-chatting program, this has always been its central niche.
-However, we should note that Discord has begun to show off better, more reliable video-calling functionality on its platform, and it has come a long way since its inception.
-While it’s still a bit buggy at times, it can now hold its own against Skype.
+However, we should also note that since its inception Discord has begun to offer better and more reliable video-calling functionality on its platform.
+While it is still a bit buggy at times, it can now hold its own against Skype.

 Skype does have a few calling features over Discord.
 For one, Skype can host video calls with up to 25 people.
-Discord can only support ten in a video call at one time.
+Discord, on the other hand, can only support ten people in a video call at one time.
 While this shouldn’t impact most gamers, it might be a sticking point for the occasional user with a large group of friends.
 Additionally, Skype can call other phone numbers, including landlines, while Discord can only call other Discord users.

 We should note that one main difference between Discord’s and Skype’s functionality lies in their file size transfer limits.
 While Skype will send files up to 300MB natively, Discord limits you to 8 MB with the free version, and 50 MB with Discord Nitro.
-In our use of Discord, this can be an occasional pain when you want to post a picture or video, but it’s more of a nuisance than anything else.
+In our use of Discord, this can be an occasional pain when you want to post a picture or video.

 One of Discord’s most significant advantages over Skype is its server-based functionality.
-Chat and call data is limited to the server you’re using at the time in all cases, so in terms of safety, Discord beats Skype out here.
-(However, while we’re on the topic of security, we should mention that Discord’s privacy policies aren’t quite as agreeable as Skype’s.
-If you’re concerned about privacy, you may be better off sticking with the latter platform.)
+Chat and call data is limited to the server you’re using at the time in all cases, so in terms of safety, Discord beats Skype.

 Skype doesn’t have the same community feel that Discord has because of this server-centric design.
 Inviting friends to servers is easy, and you can even create sub-channels and text channels within that server to support multiple chatrooms and conversations.
-From a usage standpoint, Discord feels more like walking into a room of your friends and sitting down to chat with them, where Skype feels more like dialing someone up on the phone.
-It feels very formal and stiff when compared to Discord.
+From a usage standpoint, Discord feels more like walking into a room of your friends and sitting down to chat with them, whereas Skype feels more like dialing someone up on the phone.

 In our opinion, this lack of servers is Skype’s downfall when compared with Discord.
 It’s just one of the many upgrades that Discord gains from being designed for gamers.

-As far as specs go, Discord takes the cake easily.
+As far as specifications go, Discord easily takes the cake.
 The most critical point of contention for gamers will be how much resources Discord and Skype use.
 Discord by far and away wins here, as it was designed specifically to free up more resources for your computer to use as you game.
-It uses less bandwidth, too, since Discord only transmits voice while people talk, whereas Skype transmits a constant stream of audio.

-Both platforms feature paid options, too, but most users won’t find that they need Skype’s paid features, since these mostly have to do with making calls to actual phone numbers.
+Both platforms also feature paid options, but most users won’t find Skype’s paid features useful since these mostly have to do with making calls to actual phone numbers.
 Discord’s subscription option, however, gives users access to a broader selection of emotes, animated avatars, and increased fidelity during screen sharing.
 For a long time, Discord Nitro did offer free Nitro games with their subscription, but this is no longer the case.

 You’ll find an expanded table of Discord and Skype’s features below.